Meri Zaat Zarra-e-Benishan: Production

 Screenwriter Umera Ahmad noticed theater actress Samiya Mumtaz as a host in a talk show and suggested her to co-producer Humayun Saeed as the lead in the television adaptation of her book Meri Zaat Zarra-e-Benishaan.
 Mumtaz accepted the offer after discussing it with her friend Nadia Jamil.

 Theme song

 The series' theme song, "Meri Zaat Zarra-e-Benishan", was written by Sabir Zafar and sung by Rahat Fateh Ali Khan.

 Reception

 Viewership

 It received the highest TRPs of 5 which was declared as unprecedented by the producer.
 According to producer Abdullah Kadwani, "The serial received a phenomenal 1,68,000 emails and 6.3 million hits on various websites."
 A local salesman after one year of the serial, also reported that they sold an average of 100 DVDs of the series every month.

 Critical reception

+Shahrezad Samiuddin of Dawn acknowledged the depth and literary seriousness of the series, referring to the "profound" meaning of its title but questioned the entertainment value of such depressing stories.

 A reviewer from Dawn praised the acting performances of Mumtaz and Gillani and the title song by Rahat Fateh Ali Khan but criticised it for the depiction of the time period.
-In March 2020, Sadaf Haider of DAWN Images listed it among the 10 iconic Pakistani TV dramas.
+In March 2020, Sadaf Haider listed it among the "10 iconic Pakistani TV dramas".